How To Start A Blog: The Definitive Guide for 2024

 How many drop out?

-What actions do users take afterwards?
+What actions do users take afterward?

 For one thing, out of your monthly traffic, you could have 30% bounce rate, meaning that 1 every 3 users quits reading your blog.